matrixorigin/matrixorigin.io/docs/MatrixOne/Contribution-Guide/How-to-Contribute/contribute-documentation.md

 * **Testing**: How to perform a self-test or MatrixOne performance test using the test tool.

-* **Tuning Performance**: How to tune the MatrixOne performance in a stand-alone or distributed environment.
+* **Performance Tuning**: How to tune the MatrixOne performance in a stand-alone or distributed environment.

 * **Privilege**: Multi-account management, account lifecycle management, and authorization in MatrixOne clusters.